lucascicco/FIN-SHOP-APP-FLUTTER/README.md

 The application state is controlled by the package **provider**, making use of the functions: MultiProvider, ChangeNotifierProvider, ChangeNotifierProxyProvider, Consumer and Provider.of <Provider>; Each function is related to the provider with a different functionality, but all have access to the global state.

-A back-end was used in this application, in this case, **firebase**, in which the so-called "API's" took place within the providers, and also, there was the factor of authentication by google.
-But, to guarantee the security of the google api key in the authentication API, the package flutter_dotenv was used, which allows to create environment variables within the application.
+A back-end was used in this application, in this case, **firebase** with **http**, in which the so-called "API's" took place within the providers, and also, there was the factor of authentication by google.
+But, to guarantee the security of the google api key in the authentication API, the package **flutter_dotenv** was used, which allows to create environment variables within the application.

 ## SCREENSHOTS - CAPTURAS DE TELA
 //